nobias-fht/pasteur_n2v/docs/n2v/answers.md

 ??? question "Structured noise"
     How can structured noise affect N2V performances?

-    => Structured noise is noise correlated accross pixels.
+    => Structured noise is noise correlated across pixels.
 This violates the main N2V assumption.
 Other algorithms have been designed to tackle structured noise, such as structN2V and HDN.